Gaydio: Expansion

 Following the expansion in the London market, Gaydio went on to launch in several other cities across the UK as part of the Ofcom small-scale DAB trial and later the permanent small scale DAB services.

 In 2018 Gaydio applied for, and won, a community radio licence for Brighton, launching their FM service there in October of that year.
-With studios initially at the former Juice FM studios on North Street, before a move to The Ledward Centre on Jubilee Street.
+The Brighton service was initially based at the former Juice FM studios on North Street, before moving to the Ledward Centre on Jubilee Street.

 The station operates a number of audio splits, used for targeted localised advertising and content.
 It also broadcast bespoke programming, mainly in Brighton and Manchester where they have FM community radio services.

-In recent years the station has aims to broaden its appeal, with subtle changes to the music format which has seen pop music increasingly played and a more diverse lineup of presenters.
+In recent years the station has broadened its appeal, with subtle changes to the music format which has seen pop music increasingly played and a more diverse lineup of presenters.
 From 2023, Gaydio now uses the slogan 'The UK's LGBTQ+ station'.

+In January 2023 the station added carriage on seven further small-scale DAB multiplexes.

+In December 2025 Gaydio announced a revised programme schedule taking effect from 5 January 2026, adding new weekday early breakfast, mid-morning, afternoon and evening programmes and changes across the weekend line-up.

+Twentieth anniversary and studio move

+In April 2026, marking twenty years since its first broadcast, Gaydio opened new premises in Manchester overlooking the city's Gay Village.
+The building contains three visualised studios and a dedicated hub for the Gaydio Academy.
+The station described the relocation as the largest single investment in its history, funded by the Big Issue Investment Fund, Warner Music Group, OVO Energy and the company's own reserves.

+Other output

+Since 2024 Gaydio has produced Gaydio in Europe, a travel podcast series made in partnership with British Airways and its BA Euroflyer subsidiary, presenting LGBTQ+ travel guides to European destinations.
+A further series launched in October 2025.

 Academy

 Alongside the broadcast service, Gaydio runs The Gaydio Academy, a training and skills development service for LGBTQ+ people.
 To date, they have offered courses in cities across the UK including Manchester, Birmingham, London, Brighton & Edinburgh and work with over 200 people per year.

-Events

-Gaydio runs a number of events across the UK in addition to their radio output.
-This includes club-based events under the brand 'Gaydio Take-Over' and LGBTQ+ focused business networking events under the name 'Gaydio Presents: Networking'.
+Since April 2026 the Academy has had a dedicated hub within the station's Manchester premises, offering training, mentoring and practical experience to emerging LGBTQ+ broadcasters and creatives.

+Gaydio Awards

-In 2023, Gaydio hosted the inaugural large-scale awards ceremony, 'The Gaydio Pride Awards' at the Hilton Hotel, Manchester, headlined by artists including Raye and Sigala.
-The event celebrated LGBTQ+ life across the UK and awarded a lifetime achievement award to the gay rights campaigner Peter Tachell.
-The event continues in 2024 with Jazzy (singer), Caity Baser, Tia Kofi & Ginger Johnson (drag queen) with Lady Phill from UK Black Pride winning the lifetime achievement award.
+In 2023, Gaydio hosted their inaugural awards ceremony, the Gaydio Awards, at the Hilton Hotel, Manchester, headlined by artists including Raye and Sigala.
+The annual event celebrates LGBTQ+ life across the UK and awards contributions from individuals, organisations and corporations.
+The event has been held annually since, recognising contributions to LGBTQ+ life across the United Kingdom by individuals, organisations and businesses.
+The fourth ceremony took place on 20 March 2026 at the Deansgate Hotel in Manchester, presenting sixteen awards and carried across Gaydio's radio and social platforms.